Table of Contents

 Get up, go to the bathroom, shower, brush teeth, get dressed.
 (Too much information?)

 Go downstairs, let Kelly, our dog, out.
 Make coffee, say hi to Teddy, our puppy, and my husband, Craig (usually in that order).

 Turn on CNBC for financial news, have coffee, and a bite.
-I review the “to do” list, which I wrote the night before, adding tasks I hadn’t been able to finish.
-I may do a quick small activity like review homework from students.
+I reviewed the to-do list, which I wrote the night before, adding tasks I hadn’t been able to finish.
+I may do a quick small activity like reviewing homework from students.
 On days I teach, I go online to set up my lesson.

 I found that I flounder after my classes end in the mid-afternoon.
 The habit of whittling down my list is a good habit and replaces my idleness.
 To remain productive until dinnertime, I realize I need to grade papers, a task I sometimes delay.
 Pairing a good practice with a desired habit helps me to take care of this responsibility.